 As a holding company, we invest in companies that in turn invest in companies or manage mutual funds which invest in companies that provide goods and services that enable Scope 1 and 2 GHG emissions to be avoided by a third party.
 This includes Investors Group's responsible investment funds and Great-West Lifeco's real estate investment portfolio.
-It also includes our wholly owned subsidiary, Power Energy's investment in Potentia Solar that provides solar-powered energy systems, as well as its investment in Eagle Creek Renewable Energy LLC, a U.S.-based owner and operator of hydropower facilities.
-The following provides an example from Power Energy, our wholly owned subsidiary, through its investment in Potentia Solar.
+The following provides an example from Great-West Lifeco's real estate investment portfolio, as disclosed in its CDP response.